joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 $$

-We use lowercase symbols $y$, $x$ and $a$ which correspond to the elements of the matrixes $Y$, $X$ and $A$.
-The subscrips indicate which element we are specifying, e.g. $y_{i j} = [Y]_{i, j} $.
+We use lowercase symbols $y$, $x$ and $a$ which correspond to the elements of the matrices $Y$, $X$ and $A$.
+The subscripts indicate which element we are specifying, e.g. $y_{i j} = [Y]_{i, j} $.
 When a subscript is repeated in an expression on the right-hand side and not included on the left-hand side of the equation, it is implicitly summed over its entire range and called a dummy index - so we can drop the summation sign.
 We also drop the "for all" bit and use lowercase indices $i$ and $j$ which implicitly corresponds to the ranges $[i,I]$ and $[1,J]$ respectively.

-Working with the elements of the matrixes is easier as we can differentiate the expression using the tools we were taught at school.
+Working with the elements of the matrices is easier as we can differentiate the expression using the tools we were taught at school.
 Let's go back to what we originally were interested in $\partial Y / \partial X$ - using index notation, we can express this as:

 $$